 On the subject of management, it seems TSA employees have to warm up using the toaster in the break room.
 Perhaps this is another nod to how management might not always prioritize things that would make their staff more comfortable.

-This guy seems to be taking that well, or maybe he’s the only one who gets cold while in the breakroom, which is why his coworker jokes at him.
-Apparently, many people could relate to this post, though, so there’s more than one.
+This guy seems to be taking that well, or maybe he’s the only one who gets cold while in the break room, which is why his coworker thinks it’s so funny.
+Apparently, many people could relate to this post, though, so they’re probably not the only one.

-However, that doesn’t mean there isn’t a customer or two who do make you wonder.
+However, that doesn’t mean there isn’t a patron or two who do make you wonder.
 Once you’ve been somewhere for long enough, it can wear you down.
-However, another employee explains that, after even longer, you block it all out.
+However, another employee explains that after even longer, you just stop caring.
+So… silver lining, right?

 The light is fading

 We’d wager this happens a lot in a number of industries.
-Although, we’re not sure anyone would ever willfully claim to enjoy watching the happiness fade out of someone’s eyes.
-One TSA employee asked everyone whether or not anyone else enjoyed watching the happiness fade from new starters’ eyes.
+Still… We’re not sure anyone would ever wilfully admit to enjoying watching the happiness fade out of someone’s eyes.
+One TSA employee asked whether or not anyone else enjoyed watching the happiness fade from new hires’ eyes.

 We’re guessing it’s because they have been there themselves.
-They have been a new starter and had the light fade from their own eyes.
+They had been a new hire and had the light fade from their own eyes.
 Someone has even recalled watching it happen to them.

 Starting the day right

 You know, there are more jobs than you realize that seem to be some kind of snark magnet to the public.
-It’s different for many people, but sometimes you really are just representing a company you work for, whether you agree with the rules or not.
+It’s different for many people, but sometimes you really are just representing the body you work for, whether you agree with its rules and regulations or not.

 However, that doesn’t make having someone swear at you any easier.
-When one person was on their first break, they had someone swear at them.
-It might not seem too bad until you’re in the moment, hurt and confused.
+When one person was on their first break of the day, they had someone do just that.
+They didn’t seem too phased by it, which makes us wonder how often this happens.